 STATE PATROL CAR ACCIDENT INVESTIGATION RECONSTRUCTION TAKES A LONG TIME

 The Duluth New Tribune recently published an article explaining why a police or State Patrol report/investigation of a car accident takes so long to get.
 Waiting for a police report or State Patrol crash report is frustrating to the victims, as well as our car accident attorneys.

 The article noted that in just the past week, three fatal car crashes in Minnesota have people wanting to know their causes and asking questions.
-In one crash, a two-year-old child died after the vehicle he was in was rear-ended on U.S. Highway 10 on Saturday, Jan.
-6. In a second crash, a Hawley, Minn., woman, 28-year-old Jaynie Halvorson, died when the SUV she was driving collided with a semi south of Hawley early Tuesday, Jan.
-9. Later that day, an East Grand Forks man died in a crash east of Crookston on U.S. Highway 2.
+In one crash, a two-year-old child died after the vehicle he was in was rear-ended on U.S. Highway 10.
+In a second crash, a Hawley, Minn., woman died when the SUV she was driving collided with a semi.
+Later that day, an East Grand Forks man died in a crash east of Crookston on U.S. Highway 2.

 Serious crashes can happen in a split second, so why do they take weeks, even months to investigate and get the police report?
 Minnesota State Patrol Sgt.
 Jesse Grabow said it’s like putting together a puzzle with few instructions.
 “That’s why it’s so important for every little piece to come together,” he said.
 Moorhead Police Capt.
 Tory Jacobson said while all parts of an investigation are important, some aspects are more complex than others.
 “Specific science comes into play,” he said.